 What is Mini Medical School?

-Physicians and experts serving as faculty for KU Medical Center and Kansas State University have helped to create seven modules with 10 corresponding DVD lectures that focus on different aspects of the health field.
+Physicians and experts serving as faculty for KU Medical Center and Kansas State University have helped to create nine modules with corresponding DVD lectures that focus on different aspects of the health field.
 Each module includes a hands-on, teacher-developed activity with all the necessary supplies included.

 Activities in this module were created to demonstrate the importance of collagen in the bone.
-Students will also examine the relationship between structure and function in bone and analyzing the effect of diet and weight-bearing activities on bone mineral content and therefore bone strength and bone health.
+Students will also examine the relationship between structure and function in bone and analyzing the effect of diet and weight-bearing activities on bone mineral content, bone strength and bone health.

 In this unit, students will learn about the different parts of the ear and their role in hearing.
 They will also learn about common disorders of the ear and the profession of audiology.
 The activity will focus on Noise-Induced Hearing Loss (NIHL) through testing the decibel levels of different areas.

 There is a very strong connection between diet and the potential for the development of diabetes.
 This activity gives students a look into their own diet and encourages them to think about how the choices they make that affect their health.

 In this activity, students will demonstrate the natural antibiotic resistance that has developed in certain bacteria commonly found in everyday life.

 The malaria module teaches students about the transmission of malaria through mosquitoes, the global impact of the disease and the efforts being made to control and prevent the spread of malaria.
 During the module, students can look at the different stages of a mosquito's life cycle and watch how malaria is being researched in the United States.

 The influenza module builds on students' understanding of DNA and RNA structure and function, the general virus structure and function, and antigen/antibody interactions.
 Students are led through a case study involving an interactive step-by-step progression of an epidemiological study as professionals unravel the mysteries of a new influenza virus (H3N2).